codyd51/Hermes/README.md

 v1.0 live on BigBoss.

-Open soured under the GNU GPL v3.0 license
+Open sourced under the GNU GPL v3.0 license

 If you decide to base your works on Hermes or use parts of its code in your program, feel free to shoot me an email or pull request!
 I'd love to see what you come up with.
+You can reach me at phillip.ennen@gmail.com

 TODO
 ------------